What's New :

 Context

-In view to conserve India’s forest cover, the agencies are trying to record detailed data for forests.
+In order to protect India's forest cover, authorities are attempting to collect accurate data on forests.

 The data collection:

-• India is one of the few countries to have a scientific system of periodic forest cover assessment that provides “valuable inputs for planning, policy formulation and evidence-based decision-making”.
+• India is one of the few nations with a scientific system for periodic forest cover assessment, which provides "valuable inputs for planning, policy formulation, and evidence-based decision-making".

-The Forest Survey of India (FSI) has been mapping India's forest cover since the early 1980s, though it only began publishing its biennial Status of Forest reports in 1987.
+The Forest Survey of India (FSI) has been mapping India's forest cover since the early 1980s, although it only started issuing biennial Status of Forest reports in 1987.

 Types of Forests in India:

-The Forest Survey of India (FSI) classifies forest cover into 4 classes:
+The Forest Survey of India (FSI) classifies forest cover into four categories:

-• Very Dense Forest: All lands with tree cover (including mangrove cover) of canopy density of 70% and above.
+• Very Dense Forest: All lands having tree cover (including mangrove cover) of at least 70% canopy density.

 • Moderately dense forest: All lands with tree cover (including mangrove cover) of canopy density between 40% and 70%.